firebase/extensions/firestore-send-email/POSTINSTALL.md

 * **text:** The plaintext content of the email.
 * **html:** The HTML content of the email.
 * **amp:** The [AMP4EMAIL][amp4email] content of the email.
+* **attachments:** An array containing attachment(s); [Nodemailer options](https://nodemailer.com/message/attachments/) supported: utf-8 string, custom content type, URL, encoded string, data URI, and pregenerated MIME node (be aware that your email has no access to the cloud server's file system).

 #### Using templates